maniselvaraj/domain-driven-design-cheat-sheets/definitions.md

 **Key Principle:** "Justify investment in any other part by how it supports the distilled Core."

-## 17. Types of Domains
+## 18. Types of Domains

 ### Core Domain

+**What is the Core Domain?**

+The Core Domain represents the motivation for the project - it's what provides unique business value and competitive advantage.
+It's the reason the system exists and what differentiates your business from competitors.

+**Key Principle:** Core domain = motivation for the project

+**Characteristics:**
-- **What:** Business differentiator and competitive advantage
+- Business differentiator and competitive advantage
-- **Characteristics:** Proprietary, strategic, requires deep expertise
+- Proprietary, strategic, requires deep expertise
 - **Investment:** Maximum - best developers, deep modeling
 - **Can buy?** No
-- **Examples:** Netflix recommendation engine, trading algorithms, collision detection
+- Reduce the complexity of the model
+- Focus on maintainability of this part of the system

+**Example - Delivery Company:**

+If a company's value proposition is "We delivery quickly and reliably", then:
+- **Core domain** = Delivery Process (the differentiator)
+- **Supporting subdomains** = Order Processing, Invoicing (necessary but not unique)
+- **Generic subdomains** = Authentication, Payment Processing (commodity features)

+**Key Processes in a Typical System:**
+- Order Processing
+- Invoicing
+- Delivery Process

+The core domain is determined by asking: "What is our competitive advantage?"
+In the delivery company example, the Delivery Process is core because that's what customers value most.

+**Other Examples:**
+- Netflix: Recommendation engine
+- Trading firm: Trading algorithms
+- Air traffic system: Collision detection

 **Tests to Identify:**
 - Competitive advantage? (differentiates us)
 - Proprietary knowledge? (unique expertise)
 - Strategic value? (mission-critical)
 - Worth best developers? (justify investment)
+- Is this the motivation for the project?

 ### Supporting Subdomain
 - **What:** Business-specific but not core differentiator